The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 Finally you will have to give a **username** (must be lowercase) and **password** to complete the installation.
 You should use the same username and pasword as your computer so it's one less thing you have to remember!

+If you ever forget your password to you Ubuntu terminal, you can read [these instructions](https://itsfoss.com/reset-linux-password-wsl/) to reset yoru password.

 Now you are all good to go.
 Lets do quick check in the shell.

 ```